FOR OUR SITES & PROJECTS

-OTI GROUP (OTI) considers data privacy a priority.
+OTI Group and One Terrene International (OTI) consider data privacy a priority.

-We are committed to protect the data you provide.
+We are committed to protecting the data you provide.
 The information we collect about you when you register, apply or become a member is used to process your information for evaluation and future communication.
-The data collected are processed for any event, project or other happenings from or by OTI, its subsidiaries and/or network that are using the features of this site.
-Our site uses a 128-bit encrypted SSL certificate to increase the security of our visitor’s information, so you may use https://www.otigroup.org for safer data entry on any online form found on our site.
+The data collected are processed for any event, project or other happenings from or by OTI, its subsidiaries and/or network that are using the features of its sites.
+Our sites use a 128-bit encrypted SSL certificate to increase the security of our visitor’s information, so you may use https:// for safer data entry on any online form found on our sites.

-As per the new GDPR European Privacy Law and its Reform we always follow all guidelines and rules for keeping, processing and managing all data received by you on this site and the sites operated by OTI Group, One Terrene International and it's Services.
+As per the new GDPR European Privacy Law and its Reform, we always follow all guidelines and rules for keeping, processing and managing all data received by you on this site and the sites operated by OTI Group, One Terrene International and it's Subsidiaries & Projects (and project associated sites).

-We are very delighted that you have shown interest in our network of organisations.
-Data protection is of a particularly high priority for the management of OTI Group, it's Network and Subsidiaries.
+We are very delighted that you have shown interest in our network of organisations and projects.
+Data protection is of a particularly high priority for the management of OTI Group, its Network and its Subsidiaries.
 The use of the Internet pages of OTI Group is possible without any indication of personal data; however, if a data subject wants to use special network services via our website, processing of personal data could become necessary.
 If the processing of personal data is necessary and there is no statutory basis for such processing, we generally obtain consent from the data subject.

 The processing of personal data, such as the name, address, e-mail address, or telephone number of a data subject shall always be in line with the General Data Protection Regulation (GDPR), and in accordance with the country-specific data protection regulations applicable to OTI Group, it's Network and Subsidiaries.
 By means of this data protection declaration, our organisations would like to inform the general public of the nature, scope, and purpose of the personal data we collect, use and process.
 Furthermore, data subjects are informed, by means of this data protection declaration, of the rights to which they are entitled.